A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 Among the most common types of car accidents, rear-end collisions can cause serious, painful injuries can quickly occur that leave you unable to work or live your life normally, even if the accident occurred at slower speeds.

-For rear-end accidents in Maryland, the law presumes negligence for the driver of the vehicle in the rear.
-This means that the driver that hit you is presumed to be liable for your injuries.
-That driver may try to escape liability by claiming that you are partially at fault, e.g. cut him off, stopped short, or that you had pre-existing injuries not due to the accident he/she caused.
+For rear-end car accidents in Maryland, the law presumes negligence for the driver of the car in the rear.
+This means that the driver that hit your car is presumed to be liable for your injuries.
+That driver may try to escape liability by claiming that you are partially at fault, e.g. cut him off, stopped short, or that you had pre-existing injuries not due to the car accident they caused.

-You will need an experienced lawyer on your side to help you fight these arguments and get the compensation you deserve.
-Call (301) 251-1286 today to speak with an experienced Maryland car accident attorney.
+You will need an experienced car accident lawyer on your side to help you fight these arguments and get the compensation you deserve.
+Contact our Rockville law firm today for a free consultation.
+We serve injured clients in Maryland, Virginia, and Washington, D.C.

 - Pain or stiffness in your neck